NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 That Index helps you browse all the `Pokemon` inside that Collection.

 By default, Fauna uses [snake_case](https://en.wikipedia.org/wiki/Snake_case) to name things.
 That's perfectly fine.
-To keep things uniform with the JavaScript code, my first order of business was to rename the created `all_pokemon` index to `allPokemon` by going to Settings when that index is selected.
+To keep things uniform with the JavaScript code, my first order of business was to rename the created `all_pokemon` Index to `allPokemon` by going to Settings after selecting that Index.

 ![renaming the Index](index-settings.png)

 ### Connecting to the database

-To make the connection to the database, Fauna requires us to provide a secret key.
+To make the connection to the database using that [JavaScript driver](https://docs.fauna.com/fauna/current/drivers/javascript), Fauna requires us to provide a secret key.
 In the Fauna dashboard, add a new key.

 This is found under the security tab.
-A Server-key is what we want here, it will allow us to manipulate the database we just created, but not other.
+A Server-key is what we want here, it will allow us to manipulate the database we just created, but not other ones.

 ![new key](new-key.png)